-- Detail Sheet 22: Tree Planting- 35 mm Caliper Trees and Smaller Bare Root - Detail Sheet 23: Tree Planting 40 mm to 100 mm Caliper Trees - Detail Sheet 24: Tree Planting 40 mm to 100 mm Caliper Trees Spade Dug - Detail Sheet 25: Tree Planting Shrubs - Detail Sheet 26: Tree Planting- Beds - Detail Sheet 27: Tree Planting Slopes - Detail Sheet 27b: Tree Planting Protection Fencing - 1) Dig out the tree holes and shrub beds by tree spade, backhoe, or hand shovel, and remove excess soil off site.
+- Detail Sheet 22: Tree Planting- 35 mm Caliper Trees and Smaller Bare Root - Detail Sheet 23: Tree Planting 40 mm to 100 mm Caliper Trees - Detail Sheet 24: Tree Planting 40 mm to 100 mm Caliper Trees Spade Dug - Detail Sheet 25: Tree Planting Shrubs - Detail Sheet 25a: Tree Planting Shrubs Naturalized Areas Option A

-- 2) Ensure width of all planting excavations is 450 mm greater on all sides than the width of the root ball, or as per site conditions, to maintain soil volume.
+- Detail Sheet 25b: Tree Planting Shrubs Naturalized Areas Option B - Detail Sheet 25c: Tree Planting Slopes Shrubs Naturalized Areas - Detail Sheet 26: Tree Planting- Beds - Detail Sheet 26a: Wire Basket and Burlap Removal - Detail Sheet 27: Tree Planting Slopes - Detail Sheet 27b: Tree Planting Protection Fencing - 1) Dig out the tree holes and shrub beds by tree spade, backhoe, or hand shovel, and remove excess soil off site. - 2) Ensure width of all planting excavations is 450 mm greater on all sides than the width of the root ball, or as per site conditions, to maintain soil volume.
 Scarify subgrade to a depth of 75 mm under all tree pits and shrub beds. - 3) Depth of planting beds are as follows: - 450 mm for flower beds - 600 mm for shrub beds - 4) Place plant plumb in the centre of the planting pit with a firm base under the root ball.
 Face the plant to give the best appearance or relationship to adjacent structures.
 Grafted trees should be planted at root crown depth.
 The graft must be above soil grade.
 Trees are to be planted with root crown at grade or above. - 5) Place bare root plants so that the roots lie in a natural position.
 Container grown trees are to have the root crown exposed (remove excess potting soil).
-Encircling roots are to be separated or cut and laid out radially from the root crown. - 6) At the time of planting, cut away the strappings and remove the top 1/3 of the wire and burlap.
-Leave two wire handles intact during the maintenance period.
-Remove these wire handles to the first wire ring prior to FAC. - 7) Backfill with topsoil or other material as specified by Calgary Parks and firmly compact the soil to ensure that the plant retains its orientation.
+Encircling roots are to be separated or cut and laid out radially from the root crown. - 6) At the time of planting, cut away the strappings and remove the top 1/3 of the wire and burlap. - 7) Backfill with topsoil or other material as specified by Calgary Parks and Open Spaces and firmly compact the soil to ensure that the plant retains its orientation.
 Ensure that no air pockets remain around the roots. - 8) Thoroughly water trees on the same working day they are planted.
 Water probing is not acceptable. - 9) Ensure that the trees remain at grade, surrounded by a tree well to a depth of 100 mm, after planting and watering.
-All trees must be mulched, starting 50 mm from the root flare (trunk) and extending the length of the hole. - 10) Beaver wiring or equivalent (as per approved landscape construction drawings) shall be provided as per Detail Sheet 27b: Tree Planting Protection Fencing to protect trees where a Biophysical Inventory Assessment (BIA) identifies the presence of beavers.
+All trees must be mulched, starting 50 mm from the root flare (trunk) and extending the length of the hole. - 10) Beaver wiring or equivalent (as per approved landscape construction drawings) shall be provided as per Detail Sheet 27b: Tree Planting - Protection Fencing to protect trees where a Biophysical Inventory Assessment (BIA) identifies the presence of beavers.
 As well, rabbit guards shall be installed as per Detail Sheet 27b: Tree Planting Protection Fencing on all newly deciduous trees.
 Wire protection is not required where Tree watering bags are used.
 These protections shall not be removed at FAC.